The Essential Drupal SEO Modules

 Needed for Pathauto.

-I only recommend needing 3 modules to get going.
-I have a few others you may like to look at in time or if you are wanting to improve the SEO of an existing Drupal 9 (8 or 7) site with lots of content.
-I will write a follow up on these in a few weeks once I implement them on this particular site.
+I only recommend 3 modules to get going.
+I have listed a few others at the end you may like to look at if you are wanting to do more or want to improve the SEO of an existing Drupal site with lots of content.
 Below are the 3 modules all sites need if they are to implement modern SEO practices.

 Pathauto